IBM/ubiquity-docker-plugin/ibm-block-storage-via-scbe.md

 ```

-### Run a Docker container with a volume
+### Running a Docker container with a Ubiquity volume
+The Docker start command will cause the Ubiquity to:
+* Attach the volume to the host
+* Rescan and discover the multipath device of the new volume
+* Create xfs or ext4 filesystem on the device
+* Mount the new multipath device on /ubiquity/[WWN of the volume]

 Docker run template:
 ```bash
 #> docker run -it -d --name [CONTAINER NAME] --volume-driver ubiquity -v [VOL NAME]:[PATH TO MOUNT] [DOCKER IMAGE] [CMD]
 ```

-For example, to run a container `container1` with the created volume `volume1` based on alpine Docker image and running `bash` command for the fun.
+For example, to run a container `container1` with the created volume `volume1` based on `alpine` Docker image and running `sh` command.

 ```bash
 #> docker run -it -d --name container1 --volume-driver ubiquity -v volume1:/data alpine sh
 ```

-You can display the new mountpoint and multipath device inside the container and of cause to write data inside this A9000R presistant volume
+You can display the new mountpoint and multipath device inside the container.
+In addition you can write data into this  presistant volume on IBM FlashSystem A9000R.
 ```bash
 #> docker exec container1 df | egrep "/data|^Filesystem"
 Filesystem           1K-blocks      Used Available Use% Mounted on